5.4 Opening Up & Sharing Collections and Content

 In this case, the Auckland War Memorial Museum decided to manually indicate the CC BY rights in the description box next to the photo.
 They also included a link back to the item on their collection website, which then leads to the user to see the same reference to the CC BY license when browsing through the objects.

 In some third-party platforms like Flickr, Sketchfab and Wikimedia Commons, CC licenses and tools are supported (i.e. “built-in” the platform), or they might even have their own statements (called “templates” in Wikimedia Commons).
 Wikimedia Commons in particular has a high threshold for accepting photos per their copyright rules.
-They only accept works identified to be in the public domain or voluntarily released under a Wikimedia Commons compatible CC license by the rightsholder.
+They only accept works identified to be in the public domain or voluntarily released under a Wikimedia Commons-compatible CC license by the rightsholder.

 However, even when the copyright statement is mandatory and already standardized by a template, there is still some room for variation.
 See for example how the National Archives of Brazil are releasing their collection on Wikimedia Commons.
-Most of their items are marked as being in the public domain, with a special note that says “Please attribute as: Public domain / Arquivo Nacional Collection,” as you can see in this example.
+Most of their items are marked as being in the public domain, with a special note that states, “Please attribute as: Public domain / Arquivo Nacional Collection,” as you can see in this example.

 The Cleveland Museum of Art is another example of an organization releasing their collections on Wikimedia Commons.
-Check this sculpture, “Winter,” by an unknown artist.
+Check out this sculpture, “Winter,” by an unknown artist.
 In this case, the Cleveland Museum of Art decided to link back to their open access initiative on their own website.

 And last but not least, we have Flickr.
 Flickr has a special section for GLAMs that want to release their collections called Flickr Commons.
 Flickr offers participating institutions to apply a Public Domain Mark as a way to identify works that are in the public domain.
 As in Wikimedia Commons, institutions can choose to add additional information on each of the images.

 |Read this analysis by Douglas McCarthy, “Rights Statements: link rot in Flickr Commons.”
 In that article, Douglas identified several institutions whose rights policy returned a “404 – Page not found” error message.
-This is particularly problematic, because reusers need to be able to retrieve the conditions in which they were making use of the work.|
+This is particularly problematic, because reusers need to be able to retrieve the conditions in which they were making use of the work.

 Finally, more and more institutions are choosing to build APIs for uploading and releasing their open access content.
 If you have the resources to build an API, an important consideration is its accessibility over time.
-As this article explains, not maintaining these APIs might make information disappear from the Internet or make some pieces of code impossible to use.
+As this article explains, not maintaining these APIs might make information disappear from the Internet or make some pieces of software code impossible to use.

 Engage with communities

 The communities that you engage with are the ones that will prove the impact of the open access policy and they are the ones that will allow you to put in practice some of the benefits explored in this unit.
-Communities are also the ones that will take your content, put it in different platforms, and enhance your collection by finding new, different and innovative ways to use it and reuse it.
+Communities are also the ones that will take your content, put it in different platforms, and enhance your collection by finding new, different, and innovative ways to use it and reuse it.

 Integration into external interfaces